Barberton Makhonjwa Mountains

 Outside site

 Although the site contains 75% (71 of 95) of the Grade 1 geosites in the area, and the IUCN field mission verified that "all of the key features of early Earth crustal evolution listed in the dossier" are represented in the site "by world-class geosites that are reasonably undeformed and only very slightly metamorphosed" (IUCN, 2018), a number of important geosites, which would enhance the OUV of the site are not included within the boundaries of the site.
-The IUCN review of the nomination Dossier and the World Heritage decision (IUCN, 2018; World Heritage Committee, 2018), make clear recommendations to the State Party that all of the geosites should have adequate protection, and that progress should be made towards an effective buffer zone in part to encompass the greater than 45% of the key geosites that are not within the WHS boundary.
+The IUCN review of the nomination dossier and the World Heritage decision (IUCN, 2018; World Heritage Committee, 2018), make clear recommendations to the State Party that all the geosites should have adequate protection, and that progress should be made towards an effective buffer zone to encompass the greater than 45% of the key geosites that are not within the WH site boundary.
 Since inscription, a map has been produced, a description of buffer arrangements has been detailed and the State Party has published notices locally regarding protection of the geosites.
+The South African Heritage Resources Agency (SAHRA) have completed an inventory all of these geosites and are in the process of applying for protection for them under the National Heritage Resources Act, No. 25 of 1999 (NHRA) (State Party of South Africa, 2021).
 The African World Heritage Fund recently also approved a grant to fund the development of a buffer mechanism guiding manual to assist land users adjacent to the World Heritage site in following the correct processes when developing land.
-The guiding manual is expected to be finalised by the end of June 2021.
+The SANParks Mega Living Landscape Programme envisages considerable protected area expansion in the region which is likely to further extend protection of geosites that are outside the WH site boundary.

 Inside site